Police and crime commissioner: Role and functions

 The core functions of a PCC are to secure the maintenance of an efficient and effective police force within their area, and to hold the chief constable to account for the delivery of the police and crime plan.
 Police and crime commissioners are charged with holding the police fund (from which all policing of the area is financed) and raising the local policing precept from council tax.
 Police and crime commissioners are also responsible for the appointment and – if necessary – suspension and dismissal of the Chief Constable, although the 2011 Policing Protocol Order states that the PCC "must not fetter the operational independence of the police force and the Chief Constable who leads it".
 PCCs are able to appoint a Deputy PCC.

 Police and crime plans

 Shortly after their election to office, a PCC must produce a "police and crime plan".
-That plan must include his or her objectives for policing, what resources will be provided to the chief constable and how performance will be measured.
+That plan must include their objectives for policing, what resources will be provided to the chief constable and how performance will be measured.
 Both the PCC and the chief constable must have regard to the police and crime plan in the exercise of their duties.
 The PCC is required to produce an annual report to the public on progress in policing.